sehlen-bsi/botan-docs/docs/testspec/src/12_pubkey_kem.rst

 :srcref:`src/tests/test_cmce.cpp`.
 The relevant test data vectors for the KAT tests are located in :srcref:`src/tests/data/pubkey/cmce_kat_hashed.vec`, while the negative test vectors are in :srcref:`src/tests/data/pubkey/cmce_negative.vec`.
-Note that, due to the large size of the other values, all values except the KAT seeds and the ciphertexts are hashed.
+Note that, due to their large size, the public and private keys are stored as SHAKE-256(512) hashes in the KAT vectors, while the KAT seeds, the ciphertexts, and the shared secrets are stored unhashed.

 .. table::
    :class: longtable